lisajamhoury/Workshops/2018_1_22_CultureHub_DMZ.md

 ## Facing You Demos

 We'll look at using two Kinectrons in one website.

-These examples have been tested with very low latency from New York to Shanghai.
+These examples have been tested with very low latency from New York to Los Angeles and New York to Shanghai.

 [Refest Release](https://www.dropbox.com/s/68owuy3qkllgrdy/Kinectron-Refest-win32-x64.zip?dl=0)<br>
 Test here: http://lmj.io/projects/refest/draw/